parameter1/sso/packages/db/README.md

 ```

 ### Managers
 Define user-to-organization relationships that signify the organizations that a user can manage.
-Org managers are automatically members of the org's application instance workspaces, and also have the high-level permissions to add, remove and change instance workspace members.
-Org managers can also invite additional users to manage their orgs.
+Managers have a specific role that defines what they can manage within their org.
+Managers - depending on their role - can add/remove/update instance workspace members, can change the roles of other managers, and can invite additional users to manage their orgs.
+Managers don't have implicit access to instance workspaces and, instead, must either give themself access (if able), have another manager give them access, or receive access from P1.

 Unique key: `user._id + org._id`